 The British were less panicky, but this map published in The British Dominions Year Book 1918 still looks incredible in hindsight.
 It gives the Germans all of Eastern Europe, from Finland in the north to the Caucasus in the south, and has the Austrians seizing what are now Romania and Serbia.

 The map doesn’t say where it got its ideas from except “an officially circulated pamphlet published in the beginning of 1917.”

-The map was made by a Swedish artist who goes by “1Blomma”.
+The map was made by a Swedish artist who goes by “1Blomma“.
 It assumes the 1918 Spring Offensive was successful and forced the French out of the war.
-The Germans would then first occupy the Belgian and French territories east of the Meuse River and later seize Flanders as well when it elected an anti-German government.
+The Germans would then have occupied the Belgian and French territories east of the Meuse River before seizing Flanders when it elected an anti-German government.

 War aims in the West